mattyoung101/tamara/papers/slides/sandia_presentation.typ

 Currently studying Bachelor of Computer Science (Honours) at UQ, which includes a one year research thesis.

 Passionate about digital hardware design, embedded systems, high performance/low-level software/hardware.
+Might take up a PhD in future :)
-Looking to in future take up a PhD, and eventually research/work in the area of CPU/GPU/ASIC design, or FPGAs, or similar.
+// Looking to in future take up a PhD, and eventually research/work in the area of CPU/GPU/ASIC design, or FPGAs,
+// or similar.
 ]

 )